ABOUT Brittany Kiertzner

 Spiritual and Cosmic Themes

-The layering of colored circles in her work represents the trajectories of stars and celestial bodies, where each circle signifies an individual universe.
+The layering of colored circles in her work can also represent the trajectories of stars and celestial bodies, where each circle signifies an individual universe.
 This symbolism evokes both strict geometric precision and the boundless depth of the cosmos.
 Through subtle transitions in color and form, Kiertzner conveys an emotional and spiritual resonance, creating art that speaks to viewers on an intimate, almost transcendental level.
 The interplay of shape and color suggests the movement of cosmic energy, crafting a narrative of interconnectedness that mirrors the interdependence of life and the universe.

 Ecological and Societal Commentary